arduino-cmake/Arduino-CMake-NG/docs/Getting Started/Creating First Program.md

 Next step is to run cmake, passing it the following argument: `-DCMAKE_TOOLCHAIN_FILE=[ARDUINO_CMAKE_PATH]/Arduino-Toolchain.cmake`.
 `[ARDUINO_CMAKE_PATH]` is the path to the framework's directory (Absolute or Relative).

-More information on CMake and how to run it is available in the [[Using CMake Tools]] section.
+More information on CMake and how to use it is available in the [[Generating CMake]] section.

 Running CMake has generated build-ready output, so the only thing's left is to actually build it.
 For this you'll use a build tool matching the generator you've ran CMake with, such as **make** if your generator was **Unix Makefiles**.